SPMT602 - Collegiate Sports Administration

-After successfully completing this course, students will fulfill the following Learning Objectives (L.O.):
+After successfully completing this course, students will fulfill the following Course Objectives (C.O.):

-- Differentiate effective relationship building strategies in college athletics.
+CO2: Differentiate effective relationship building strategies in intercollegiate athletics.

-- Apply leadership and management strategies in solving personnel challenges.
+CO3: Apply leadership and management strategies in solving case study personnel challenges.

-- Apply leadership and management strategies in solving program issues.
+CO4: Apply leadership and management strategies in solving case study program issues.

 For a description of specific evaluation requirements for each assignment and forum, please review the rubric in each assignment area.
 In addition, a forum rubric example is available in you Resource section